 Mt Helena Tavern

-The Mount Helena Tavern is just minutes from the centre of Mundaring.
+The Mount Helena Tavern is just minutes from Mundaring, and close to Lake Lesch.
 The pub is full of rustic charm and character.
 And good news – they welcome kids with open arms!
-Known locally as “The Mounties” the traditional Australian pub has a big grassy beer garden and play equipment for little ones.
+Known locally as “The Mounties” the traditional Australian pub has a big grassy beer garden and a super fun train playground for little ones.
 Read the Buggybuddys review here.

 Find the Mount Helena Tavern at 900 Keane Street, Mount Helena.

 Start your day in Mundaring with a brunch at a café, followed by a play at the fantastic Sculpture Park.
-If it’s the second Sunday of the month, the Mundaring Markets will be on too.
-Then drive through the bush to a stunning national park and enjoy a bushwalk.
-Afterwards, put your feet up with a late lunch at a historic pub.
+If it’s a Saturday morning, the Mundaring Garden and Farmers Markets will be on there.
+Then drive through the bush to a stunning national park or Lake Lesch and enjoy a bushwalk.
+Afterwards, put your feet up with a late lunch at a historic hills pub.
 What a day!

 Find more information about Mundaring by visiting the Mundaring Visitor Centre tourism.com.au at 7225 Great Eastern Highway, Mundaring.